Akenland/akenland.github.io/rules.md

 ## Realm laws
 Individual realms may create and enforce their own laws in the PvP Zones, but the enforcement of these laws will be left up to the realm (and their allies).
 Admins will not enforce laws created by players/realms.

 We describe our style of PvP as "political PvP" due to the focus on diplomacy and relationships between realms and their players.
-This means that while admins won't enforce laws created by realms, breaking such a law will typically result in retaliation.
+This means that while Admins won't enforce laws created by realms, breaking such a law will typically result in retaliation.
 If you're going to try anything, be prepared to face the consequences, and remember that teamwork is the strongest weapon.
 </div>

 ---